CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 * Does NOT prevent already installed rogue application from full access
 * Aims to be added to the [Guardian Project's list of secure Apps](https://guardianproject.info/apps)
 * Aims to be recommended by the [SSD Project of the Electronic Frontier Foundation](https://ssd.eff.org/)
-* Aims to be recommended by [Privacy International](https://www.privacyinternational.org/)
+* Aims to be recommended by [Privacy International](https://www.privacyinternational.org/) (and like-minded organizations)

 ### Other projects (NOT this one):